GetResponse/DevZone/Plugins/OpenCart/README.md

 Note that all subsequent exports will be updates only as contacts don’t get duplicated.
 Due to the fact that they are imported contact they will all be sent a confirmation email.

 ##CHANGELOG<a name="changelog">

+version 1.2, 2012-07-05

+* Removed unnecessary comments and fixed ajax request for IE7.

 version 1.1, 2012-05-22